shsamyam/shsamyam.github.io/_pages/about.md

 **Working Papers**

+Labor Shortage and the Production and Trade of Labor-Intensive Goods: Evidence from U.S. Agriculture [Job Market paper] [_Draft publicly available at the end of August_]

 Labor Market Effects of the Venezuelan Refugee Crisis in Brazil (with [Hugo Sant'Anna](https://hsantanna.org/)) [R&R _Journal of Economic Geography_]

-Seasonal Farm Labor Shortage and the Production and Trade of Labor-Intensive Agricultural Commodities [Draft available upon request]

 <p>&nbsp;</p>